Red Steagall: Early life and day jobs

 He was born in Gainesville, Texas, United States.
 He became a bull rider at rodeos while he was still a teenager, but at the age of 15, he was stricken with polio.
 He took up the guitar and the mandolin as physical therapy to recover the strength and dexterity of his arms and hands.
 Based out of Amarillo, he formed a dance band, Russell Don & The Premiers making his first recordings (which were unreleased) at Norman Petty Recording Studios in Clovis, New Mexico, in April 1961.
 Steagall entered a career in agricultural chemistry after graduating from West Texas State University with a degree in animal science and agronomy.
-After five years spent as a soil analyst for Sand Mark Oil, Steagall then spent eight years as a music industry executive in Hollywood, and has spent the last 40 years as a recording artist, songwriter, and television and motion picture personality.
+After five years spent in sales for Shamrock Oil, Steagall then spent eight years as a music industry executive in Hollywood, and has spent the last 50 years as a recording artist, songwriter, and television and motion picture personality.
 He currently maintains offices outside of Fort Worth, Texas, where he is involved in the production of motion pictures and television shows.

 On December 28, 1974, Hee Haw season six, episode 16, Steagall saluted his hometown of Sanford, Texas, population 181.